Krill/Selda/README.md

+===
 #Selda
-===
-<p>A remake of the classic Super Nintendo game, Zelda: A Link to the Past. <br>
+A remake of the classic Super Nintendo game, Zelda: A Link to the Past. <br>
-Created as a school project by,</p>
+Created as a school project by,

 <ul>
 <li>Kristoffer Petersson</li>